Fast-64/fast64/README.md

 Often times it is hard to rig an existing SM64 geolayout, as there are many intermediate non-deform bones and bones don't point to their children.
 To make this easier you can use the 'Create Animatable Metarig' operator in the SM64 Armature Tools header.
 This will generate a metarig which can be used with IK.
 The metarig bones will be placed on armature layers 3 and 4.

 ### Exporting Geolayouts to C
 To replace an actor model in decomp, replace its geo.inc.c and model.inc.c contents with the geolayout file and the dl file respectively.
 Use the contents of the header file to replace existing extern declarations in one of the group header files (ex. mario is in group0.h).
 Make sure that the name of your geolayout is the same the name of the geolayout you're replacing.
+Note that any function addresses in geolayout nodes will be converted to decomp function names if possible.

 ### Switch Statements
 To add a switch mesh node, duplicate your switch bone and move it off to the side.
 Set the bone geolayout command to be Switch Option.
 Any nodes in this switch option must be children of this bone.
 Add any other bones to this bone.
 Add your switch geometry into your existing mesh in the correct position and skin it.